serapdemirhan/airbnb-eda-serapdemirhan/README.md

 ### Superhosts Analysis:

-- Higher median price for superhosts with longer response times, potentially influenced by increased demand and a willingness to pay a premium.
+- The higher median price for super hosts with longer response times, is potentially influenced by increased demand and a willingness to pay a premium.

 ### Correlation Analysis: